whitequark/rainbowth/README.md

 Install Rainbowth via [Package Control](https://packagecontrol.io/packages/Rainbowth), or clone this repository directly into your Packages directory.

+The color scheme must be unpacked in the user's `Packages` folder and writable for Rainbowth to be able to automatically insert its palette.

 ### Configuration

 The `palettes` setting is a mapping of theme names to the list of colors to use for painting parentheses while using that theme, outermost first.
 When using a theme not specified, the default ROYGBIV sequence will be used.